braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ### Message Step advancement

 [Message Steps]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/message_step/) advance all users who enter the step.
 There is no requirement to specify message advancement behavior, making configuring the step simpler.
-This does mean that if you want to implement the **Advance when message sent** option, you would need to use a separate Audience Paths Step.
+If you want to implement the **Advance when message sent** option, add a separate Audience Paths Step to filter users that didn't receive the previous step.

 ### Delay "in" behavior